 \section{Experimental System}

-The spectral and time-domain nonlinear optical response of the vibrational modes is investigated by IR-VIS SFG spectroscopy.
-This technique employs an IR pulse with frequency $\omega_{1}$ for resonant excitation of the vibrational mode, while the following pulse in the VIS spectral range (frequency $\omega_{2}$) leads to the emission of a photon at the sum frequency $\omega_3 = \omega_1 + \omega_2$.
-By scanning the IR stimulus $\omega_1$ during constant up-conversion frequency $\omega_2$, the detected SFG intensity $I(\omega_3)$ reveals the vibrational spectrum of the investigated system.
-In contrast, recording $I(\tau)$ by tuning the time delay $\tau$ between both pulses at fixed wavelengths gives direct access to the time-domain dynamics of the induced IR polarization~\cite{Hes02}.\\
+The spectral-domain and time-domain nonlinear optical response of silicon carbide is investigated by IR-VIS SFG spectroscopy.
+This technique employs a tunable, narrowband IR pulse with frequency $\omega_{1}$ for excitation of the vibrational resonance, while the delayed up-conversion pulse in the VIS spectral range (frequency $\omega_{2}$) leads to the emission of a photon at the sum frequency $\omega_3 = \omega_1 + \omega_2$.
+By scanning the IR frequency $\omega_1$ at constant up-conversion field $\omega_2$, the detected SFG intensity $I(\omega_3)$ reveals the nonlinear vibrational spectrum of the investigated system.
+In contrast, tuning of the time delay $\tau$ between both pulses at fixed frequencies while recording $I(\tau)$ gives direct access to the time-domain dynamics of the induced IR polarization~\cite{Hes02}.\\

-The coherent IR radiation with a continuously tunable center wavelength between $\SI{3}{\micro m}$ and $\SI{50}{\micro m}$ has been obtained from a free-electron laser (FEL) oscillator~\cite{Schoe15}.
+The coherent IR radiation with a continuously tunable center wavelength between $3$ and $\SI{50}{\micro m}$ has been obtained from a free-electron laser (FEL) oscillator~\cite{Schoe15}.
 There, the repetition rate of the accelerated electron bunches is imprinted on the temporal structure of the IR emission, delivering ps-short FEL micro-pulses at a rate of $\SI{55.5}{MHz}$ within a $\sim\SI{10}{\micro s}$-long macro-pulse.
 The duration, and thus bandwidth, of the micro-pulses can be adjusted via shortening of the FEL cavity length $L$, described as the cavity detuning $\Delta L$~\cite{Kie18}.\\